-1) Attorneys assigned to the Panel for Indigent Defense Services (felony panel) shall consist of those attorneys who volunteer and are approved by the District Judges of the Seventh Judicial District, or who are otherwise appointed by said judges.

-2) Eligibility to Serve

-- a) Each attorney shall be eligible to serve on the felony panel if the following criteria are met: - i) Each attorney on the felony panel representing an indigent defendant shall have completed twelve (12) hours of continuing legal education in the area of criminal law within three (3) years of appointment or have graduated from an accredited law school during the three (3) years immediately before appointment. - ii) Each attorney assigned to the defense of any felony classified as a non-drug grid offense with severity level of 3 or 4, or any felony classified as a drug grid offense with a severity level of 1 through 3 shall have tried to a verdict, either as defense counsel or prosecutor, five or more felony jury trials. - iii) Each attorney assigned to the defense of any felony classified as an off-grid offense or a non-drug grid offense with a severity level of 1 or 2 shall have tried to verdict, either as defense counsel or prosecutor, five or more jury trials involving the following: - 1) Non-drug offenses of severity levels 1 through 4 or drug grid offenses of severity levels 1 through 3; or - 2) Any off-grid offenses. - iv) Each attorney assigned or appointed to the defense of any indigent person accused of a capital murder shall be a prequalified death penalty attorney as approved by the State Board of Indigents Defense Services. - b) In addition, attorneys on the felony panel must: - i) Not be an employee of the State of Kansas; and
+- 1) The court shall assign counsel from the applicable public defender office, unless the office has a conflict or the circumstances otherwise warrant an attorney from the Panel for Indigent Defense Services. - 2) Attorneys assigned to the Panel for Indigent Defense Services (felony panel) shall consist of those attorneys who volunteer and are approved by the District Judges of the Seventh Judicial District, or who are otherwise appointed by said judges. - 3) Eligibility to Serve on the Panel for Indigent Defense Services - a) Each attorney shall be eligible to serve on the felony panel if the following criteria are met: - i) Each attorney on the felony panel representing an indigent defendant shall have completed twelve (12) hours of continuing legal education in the area of criminal law within three (3) years of appointment or have graduated from an accredited law school during the three (3) years immediately before appointment. - ii) Each attorney assigned to the defense of any felony classified as a non-drug grid offense with severity level of 3 or 4, or any felony classified as a drug grid offense with a severity level of 1 through 3 shall have tried to a verdict, either as defense counsel or prosecutor, five or more felony jury trials. - iii) Each attorney assigned to the defense of any felony classified as an off-grid offense or a non-drug grid offense with a severity level of 1 or 2 shall have tried to verdict, either as defense counsel or prosecutor, five or more jury trials involving the following: - A) Non-drug offenses of severity levels 1 through 4 or drug grid offenses of severity levels 1 through 3; or - B) Any off-grid offenses.

-- ii) Attend the annual seminar on criminal law and procedure sponsored and presented by the Douglas County Bar Association if: - 1) They have graduated from law school or become a member of the Kansas Bar within three years of the time they propose to join the panel; - They have not been a member of the Douglas County felony panel for a period of at least three years prior to the time they wish to be on the panel; and - 3) Prior to being appointed on felony cases charging level 5 felonies through off-grid felonies, the attorney must have attended the felony seminar during the previous calendar year. - 3) Attorneys appointed to the felony panel shall serve thereon for a minimum period of one (1) year after the date of their approval unless sooner released as a result of illness, ineligibility, or for good cause by order of the chief judge.
+- iv) Each attorney assigned or appointed to the defense of any indigent person accused of a capital murder shall be a prequalified death penalty attorney as approved by the State Board of Indigents Defense Services. - v) Any attorney that does not meet the above eligibility requirements may still make application for service on the felony panel stating the reasons why the judges should consider them qualified for service, despite not meeting the above standards. - b) In addition, attorneys on the felony panel must: - i) Not be an employee of the State of Kansas; and - ii) Attend the annual seminar on criminal law and procedure sponsored and presented by the Douglas County Bar Association if: - A) They have graduated from law school or become a member of the Kansas Bar within three years of the time they propose to join the panel; - B) They have not been a member of the Douglas County felony panel for a period of at least three years prior to the time they wish to be on the panel; and - C) Prior to being appointed on felony cases charging level 5 felonies through off-grid felonies, the attorney must have attended the felony seminar during the previous calendar year. - 4) Attorneys appointed to the felony panel shall serve thereon for a minimum period of one (1) year after the date of their approval unless sooner released as a result of illness, ineligibility, or for good cause by order of the chief judge.
 The felony panel may be revised from time to time as provided by law and shall be reviewed and approved annually by the judges of the district.

-4) Rotation of Appointments
+5) Rotation of Appointments